sosy-lab/java-smt/lib/native/x86_64-windows/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# How to install a SMT solver library for Windows (64-bit) for developers of JavaSMT
+# How to install an SMT solver library for Windows (64-bit) for developers of JavaSMT

 ## Note: